Serubin/lqip-modern-loader/README.md

 # lqip-modern Loader

-A Webpack loader for [lqip-modern][lqip-modern], loads images and generates a low quality image to use as a placeholder either in `jpeg` or `webp` format.
+A Webpack loader used for either generating a low quality image in `jpeg` or `webp` format, or an array of the dominant colors, to use as a placeholder while the image loads

 > if you are using **Next.js** you should check out our
 > [next-lqip-images][next-lqip-images] Plugin.